petsc/petsc/doc/faq/index.rst

 live on.
 One may create new vectors and copy, for example using ``VecScatterCreate()``, the old values from the previous vector.

-How Can One Compute The Nullspace Of A Sparse Matrix With MUMPS?
+How can one compute the nullspace of a sparse matrix with MUMPS?
 ----------------------------------------------------------------

 Assuming you have an existing matrix :math:`A` whose nullspace :math:`V` you want to find: